Many-body atomic response functions of xenon and germanium for leading-order sub-GeV dark matter-electron interactions in effective field theory: Comparisons, Discussions, and New Exclusion Limits

+In the Figure~\ref{fig:dR/dT:Comparisons}, we compare our RRPA with a few previous works including our previous RFCA and nonrelativistic RFCA~\citep{Pandey:2018esq}, and two other nonrelativistic calculations Ref.~\citep{Hamaide:2021hlp} (NRLEA, where LEA stands for local exchange approximation), and Ref.~\citep{Essig:2017kqs} (QEDark), reconstructed from the atomic ionization form factors provided in the codes AtMolDM~\cite{AtMolDM} and QEdark~\cite{QEDarkCode} respectively.

 Two important atomic ingredients: relativistic~\citep{Pandey:2018esq} and exchange~\citep{Hamaide:2021hlp} effects have been discussed previously.
 The former can be seen by the comparison of RFCA and NRFCA, as the difference is caused solely by solving the Dirac and Schrödinger equation, respectively, for the atomic wave functions.
 The latter can be seen by the comparison of NRFCA and the NRLEA.
 While both approaches are based on solving one-body Schrödinger equation for the final state, the difference is on the formulations of the averaged central field potential felt by the ionized electron.
 NRFCA only includes the direct (Hartree) term, but NRLEA further adds an approximate, local exchange potential.
 Even though the exchange potential is not formulated self-consistently, the difference between NRLEA and NRFCA should still give some measure of the exchange effect.
-Generally speaking, it enhances the event number at low energies ($n_{e}\lesssim5$), and suppresses at higher energies ($n_{e}>5$).
-Furthermore, compared with QEDark, NRFCA and NRLEA seem more consistent with each other except for $n_{e}\lesssim3$.
+Generally speaking, it enhances the event rate at low energies ($T\lesssim 50~eV$), and suppresses at higher energies ($T~> 100~eV$).

 With RRPA, we are able to incorporate the third important atomic ingredient: the correlation effect, along with the relativistic and exchange effects, in one self-consistent framework.
-From the comparison of the RRPA and RFCA results, we see the combined exchange and correlation effect enhances the event number at very low energies ($n_{e}\lesssim3$) and suppresses at higher energies ($n_{e}>3$).
+From the comparison of the RRPA and RFCA results, we see the combined exchange and correlation effect enhances the event rate at low energies in 20$-$50 eV and suppresses at higher energies.
 While not exactly the same as the previous NRLEA-NRFCA comparison (both have no correlation effect), the general trend is quite consistent.

 At last, we should point out an interesting consequence of combining relativistic, exchange, and correlation effects in low-energy DM-electron scattering.
 It was pointed in Refs.~\citep{Kopp:2009et,Chen:2015pha,Catena:2019gfa}, and explained in detail in Ref.~\citep{Liu:2021avx}, the leading-order SD and SI DM-electron interactions can not be distinguished in DM scattering off unpolarized targets, given that the atomic electrons behaves as a non-relativistic, independent particle assembly.
 In this case, the differential count rates of SI and SD scattering events only differ by a constant factor of 3, so are not linearly independent.